-Here at Cotna we live a low-impact, green and sustainable way of life in a stunningly beautiful place.
+Here at Cotna as well as offering yurt accommodation we live a low-impact, green and sustainable way of life in a stunningly beautiful place.
 Our speciality is growing organic salad leaves which we provide to local restaurants and farm shops around Cornwall.
 We produce green solar and wind energy and our water supply is from a natural spring supplying pure Cornish spring-water.
 We use our own wood, recycle through our compost bins and eco compost loos and produce delicious organic fruit & vegetables.
 We won the award for Best Contribution to Sustainable Land Management at the 2016 Cornwall Sustainability Awards for our ethos and activity at Cotna.
 As Cotna has matured we have become an oasis for wildlife, not to mention our own creatures – the bees, horses, spaniels, cats, chickens & ducks who all contribute in their own ways!

 We follow the permaculture principle of living in harmony with the land.
-Visitors can learn more about what we do just by being here & seeing what is going on, or by booking onto a Cotna Course.
+Yurt visitors can learn more about what we do just by being here & seeing what is going on, or by booking onto a Cotna Course.
 These include organic no-dig gardening, wild food foraging, sourdough bread-making and seasonal cooking.

 Sara was a teacher, trainer and examiner of English as a Foreign Language in London before she came to Cornwall.
 She has travelled extensively in both Europe & Asia, particularly in South India.
 She has always loved contact with other cultures through work and travel, and has integrated this into life at Cotna through her interest in international cuisine.